tarkaai/autolearn/README.md

 ## Security Considerations

 The current implementation executes generated code in the same process as the server.
 Future versions will add sandboxing for safer code execution.

+## Persistence

+AutoLearn uses SQLite for persistent storage of skills:

+- Skills are automatically saved to a database file (`skills.db` by default)
+- All registered skills are restored when the server restarts
+- Skills persist their metadata, source code, and other attributes
+- You can customize the database path using the `DB_PATH` environment variable

+This ensures that:
+1. Skills you create are not lost when the server restarts
+2. Your AI assistant can build on previously created skills
+3. You can back up or version control your skills database

 ---